XeroAPI/Xero-Java/README.md

 This is the official Java SDK for the Xero API.
 Currently, only supports the Accounting API.
 Additional third party libraries dependencies managed with Maven

 ### Xero App
-You'll need to decide which type of Xero app you'll be building (Public, Private or Partner).
-Go to [http://app.xero.com](http://app.xero.com) and login with your Xero user account and create an app.
+You'll need to decide which type of Xero app you'll be building [Private](http://developer.xero.com/documentation/auth-and-limits/private-applications/), [Public](http://developer.xero.com/documentation/auth-and-limits/public-applications/), or [Partner](http://developer.xero.com/documentation/auth-and-limits/partner-applications/)).
+Go to [http://app.xero.com](http://app.xero.com) and login with your Xero user account to create an app.

 ### Downloading
 This library is available from a branch of this github repository at the moment.

-Add this dependency to your project POM.xml
+Add this dependency to your POM.xml

     <dependency>
 	  <groupId>com.xero</groupId>
 	  <artifactId>xero-java-sdk</artifactId>
-	  <version>0.0.2</version>
+	  <version>0.0.3</version>
 	</dependency>

-Add this repository to your project POM.xml
+Also, you'll need to add this repository to your POM.xml

     <repositories>
       <repository>